Arts & Sciences English

 The undergraduate major in English is designed for three groups: 1) those who seek a general education; 2) those who plan to teach in the elementary and secondary schools; and 3) those who plan to pursue graduate study in the field.
 The major is also frequently chosen as preparation for professional study in law, medicine, and business, and for careers in other fields such as publishing, editing, library science, and digital humanities.
 Many students find the English major is a fine complement to a major in a professional field.

 Special Programs.
-The Department of English houses the major in Film Studies and participates in the majors in Ethnic Studies and in Women’s and Gender Studies; in the minors in African American Studies, U.S. Latina/Latino Studies, Ethnic Studies, Native American Studies, Jewish Studies, Medieval and Renaissance Studies, and Religious Studies.
+The Department of English houses the major in Film Studies and participates in the majors in Ethnic Studies and in Womens and Gender Studies; in the minors in African American Studies, U.S. Latina/Latino Studies, Ethnic Studies, Native American Studies, Jewish Studies, Medieval and Renaissance Studies, Environmental Studies, Religious Studies, and Digital Humanities.

 International Students.
 International students who are not native speakers of English must take an English placement examination.
 For details, see the coordinator of the English as a Second Language program in the Department of English.